 7. More about Your Employees

 However, here I don't mean that as a manager, you should just sit and listen.
 Join the conversation in a very subtle manner.
-Play your experience card to instil the thought in your employees’ that know you understand their concerns and will be there to help them out.
+Try and explain the long-term goals which you want them to be a part of.

 8. Somewhere in The Fresh

 Moreover, if you're a manager or someone in a much higher position, you might enjoy your own closed space.
 However, the same closed area often takes you away from your employees.